Pre-existing medical conditions

 24 hour travel assistance helplineIn the unfortunate event that you fall ill or become injured whilst away, our friendly UK-based travel assistance helpline is available 24/7.
 Our team can help you locate the nearest doctor or hospital and give you advice about whom you need to contact.

-*93% of Saga Travel Insurance customers who had a quote between 1 March 2017 and 30 April 2017 would have received a 20% online discount.
+*93% of Saga Travel Insurance customers who had a quote between 1 May 2017 and 31 July 2017 would have received a 20% online discount when they bought online.
 Discount may be withdrawn at any time and applies to the first year only.

 FAQs - Travel insurance with medical conditions